gardener/landscaper/docs/development/testing.md

 Caveat!
 It is not recommended to use the same cluster more than once.
 The better possibility is to execute the tests with Gardner shoot cluster creation and deletion with:

 ```
-make integration-test-with-cluster-creation KUBECONFIG_PATH=<path to Gardener kubeconfig for project laas on the Canary landscape> USE_OCM_LIB=false
+make integration-test-with-cluster-creation KUBECONFIG_PATH=<path to Gardener kubeconfig for project laas on the Canary landscape>
 ```

 #### write tests